Many students wonder, “What is the difference between a CNA and a CMA?”

 A certified nursing assistant, or CNA, helps patients or clients with healthcare needs under the supervision of a Registered Nurse (RN) or a Licensed Practical Nurse (LPN).
-The individual who carries this title needs a strong work ethic and ability, but issues of liability and legality prevent CNAs from performing certain procedures.
+The individual who carries this title needs a strong work ethic and a passion to care for others.
+Information about CNA salary estimates can be found here.

 The first difference comes with time requirements to get your certification.
 A Certified Nursing Assistant Certification requires 76 hours of curriculum and training, while it only takes 40 hours to get a CMA Certification.